wordswords/dotfiles/README.md

 # Using the Dotfiles Environment

 ## Shell shortcuts

-The most important command is `cht <language/tech/cmd> <query>` which will answer a lot of questions with examples on common use.
-It requires internet access.

 1. `<CTRL>-<R>` for an intelligent search through previous commands using McFly.
 2. Type `z` and a directory name accessible from your current directory to cd to